 Visiting the Iowa City area for an Iowa Hawkeye football game?
 Get ready for a full weekend to get the best game day experience in Hawkeye country.
 From outdoor recreation to shopping and all kinds of dining, you can make a different itinerary for each visit (because we bet you won’t come just once)!

 Start the day with a round of golf at Brown Deer Golf Club or Finkbine Golf Club.
 Not a golfer?
 Ride your bike on the area’s extensive trail network.
 Tom Harkin trailhead is a great place to start.
 Fall is also a beautiful time to hike the trail on the cliffs overlooking the Iowa River at Squire Point.

 You will have more dinner options than you know what to do with.
-See Iowa City from above at Vue Rooftop or head to Iowa River Power for a view of the Iowa River.
+See Iowa City from above at Vue Rooftop or have a steak night at Joseph’s Steakhouse.
 Pizza lovers are sure to enjoy the locally famous Pagliai’s Pizza and Wig & Pen.
 Sea food lovers will savor St. Burch Tavern.
 Those are just a slim few of the many options to choose from.